MMintUK/portfolio-shop/products/black-dog-hoodie.md

 ---
-draft: false
+draft: true
 title: "Black Dog White Dog | Hoodie"
 description: |
-  Comfortable and stylish hoodie featuring [your design].
-Perfect for everyday wear with a premium feel.
+  Step into the enchanting fusion of art and fashion with our paper-cut black and white illustration collection.
+Embrace the irresistible allure of paper-cut aesthetics and get ready ready to turn heads
-price: 45
+price: 60
-basePrice: 45
+basePrice: 60
 sku: "HOODIE-001"
 stripeProductId: "prod_hoodie123"
 inStock: true